-These skillets are awesome, and I haven’t babied them at all—I’ve been washing them in the dishwasher, and stacking them when not in use.
+These skillets are awesome.
+I’ve been careful to avoid scratching them with metal utensils, but other than that, I haven’t babied them.
+I’ve been washing them in the dishwasher, and stacking them when not in use.
 In fact, I like them so much that I just bought a set for my brother for his birthday.

 How to Make My Favorite Grilled Cheese

 Here’s how to turn a basic grilled cheese into a grown-up, gourmet grilled cheese.
 Take my basic methods (described above) and add a couple more ingredients.
 You will not believe how much of a difference they make!
 That said, if you’re serving a picky kid, you can leave these out.